Cluster 4 - Introduction to Astrophysics

 Introduction

 This cluster consists of four interrelated core courses that will be taught throughout the duration of the cluster.
 The courses are: “Foundations of Astronomy,” “Star and Planet Formation,” “Stellar Evolution,” and “Intro to Cosmology.”
-These courses are intended to provide students with a good background in some of the most important aspects of astrophysics, and then to apply this knowledge to some of the most interesting recent discoveries in the field.
-There will be special topic lectures from the instructors and guest lecturers.
-In addition, the students will work on research projects in astrophysics.
+These courses are intended to provide students with a solid background in some of the most important aspects of astrophysics, and then to apply this knowledge to the most interesting recent discoveries in the field.
+There will be special-topic lectures by the instructors and guest lecturers.
+In addition, the students will work on astrophysics research projects.
 The research projects will involve basic Python programming; while some familiarity with Python or another programming language would be helpful, all needed programming skills will be taught as part of the curriculum.

 Core Courses